History

 Monday through Friday from 9:00 am until 4:00 pm.

-Forest County was created on April 1, 1848, from part of Jefferson County and Part of Venango County.
+Forest County was created on April 1, 1848, from part of Jefferson County and part of Venango County.
 It was named for its extensive forests, which were known for containing many important Indian trails and paths.
-Tionesta was named the county seat in 1866 and was named for the Tionesta Creek.
+Tionesta was named the councourthouse againagainty seat in 1866 and was named for the Tionesta Creek.

 The Forest County Courthhouse, designed by Keene Vaughn, was completed in 1870.
 The second-floor courtroom features the restored historical paintings of Justice and Liberty.